mechcarbide/mechcarbide/content/suppliers/kennametal-inc.md

 **Employee:** 8700 (worldwide)

-**Ideal For:** Aerospace & Defense, Energy & Mining, Transportation (Automotive/Rail), High-Volume Job Shops

-## Editor's Review

-Kennametal is the definitive American powerhouse in the carbide industry.
-Unlike competitors who focus solely on geometry, Kennametal's DNA is rooted in **metallurgy**.
-Founded by Philip McKenna, the inventor of **Tungsten-Titanium Carbide**, they continue to lead the world in developing new substrates that redefine hardness and toughness.

-### Why Kennametal is a strategic partner:

-* **The 'Double Threat':** They are one of the few companies globally that dominate both precision metal cutting (aerospace/auto) AND heavy infrastructure (mining/road milling).
-If you need to cut metal or cut the earth, they have a solution.
-* **Cost Per Part (CPP) Guarantee:** This is their killer service.
-Kennametal is so confident in their tools that they offer an on-site management program that guarantees specific savings in your shop.
-They don't just sell tools; they sell profitability.
-* **Advanced Materials & AM:** Beyond standard carbide, they own legendary brands like Stellite™ (wear-resistant alloys).
-They have successfully adapted these proprietary materials for 3D Printing (Additive Manufacturing), offering **Stellite™**, **Nistelle™**, and **Delcrome™** additive powders to produce complex, wear-resistant components that traditional methods cannot match.

-## Product Range

-### Metalworking

-* Indexable Inserts
-* Solid Carbide Tools
-* Tooling Systems
-* PCD Tooling

-### Mining

-* Surface Mining Tools (Bits, Cutting Systems)
-* Underground Mining Tools (Crushers, Bits, Radials, Cutting Systems, Roof Bits)
-* KenCast™ Wear Protection

-### Construction

-* Road Rehabilitation (Road King™, Tool Holders)
-* Trenching (Bits, Tool Holders)
-* Foundation Drilling (Bullet Teeth, Tool Holders)

-### Carbide Wear Parts

-* Wear Solutions for Oil & Gas Applications
-* ROCTEC™ Abrasive Waterjet Nozzles
-* Abrasive Blast Nozzles
-* Carbide Buttons
-* Pelletizing Dies
-* Particle Size Reduction Wear Components
-* KennaShield™

-### Carbide Rods & Blanks

-* Rod Blanks
-* Cutting Tool Blanks
-* EDM Blocks
-* Mill Rolls

-### Metal Powders, Materials & Consumables

-* Thermal Spray & Hardfacing Consumables
-* Powders for Additive Manufacturing
-* Tungsten Carbide Powders
-* Powders for Diamond Tooling & Drilling
-* Tungsten Powders
-* Ready to Press Powders

-### Conforma-Clad Wear Resistant Coatings

-* Cloth-Based Cladding
-* UltraFlex™ Slurry-Based Cladding

-### Boron Nitride Ceramic Solutions

-* Evaporator Boats
-* Boron Nitride Machinable Ceramics
-* Boron Nitride Ceramics Powders
-* BN Suspensions, Sprays & Paints

-### Kennametal Stellite™

-### Additive Manufacturing

-## Company Profile

-### 85+ Years of Industrial Transformation

-Kennametal Inc. (NYSE: KMT) traces its origins to 1938 in Latrobe, Pennsylvania, when metallurgist Philip M. McKenna created a breakthrough tungsten-titanium carbide alloy.
-Today, that spirit of discovery has built a **$2 billion** industrial technology leader employing approx. **8,700 people** across nearly **100 countries**.

-### A Foundation for Innovation

-With a foundation of **1,800+ active patents** and **three global R&D centers** (USA, Germany, India), Kennametal launches over **20 new products annually**.
-Their vertically integrated supply chain, from their own tungsten smelters to advanced recycling facilities, ensures supply security and quality consistency that few can match.
-They are dedicated to "Manufacturing Wellness," balancing extreme performance with sustainability through robust carbide recycling programs.

-## Capabilities

-### Proprietary Tooling Technologies

-* **HARVI™ End Mills:** Their signature solid carbide end mills are legendary for chatter-free machining in titanium and stainless steel, enabling massive material removal rates.
-* **KM™ Quick Change:** A modular tooling system that offers industry-leading rigidity and repeatability, minimizing downtime on CNC lathes and mills.
-* **Road King™ & Mining Tools:** In the infrastructure sector, their conical picks feature proprietary carbide grades and body designs that outlast competitors in the most abrasive rock and asphalt conditions.
+## 📌Editor's Insight

+Kennametal is one of the few carbide manufacturers globally that can be considered a "**zero-risk supplier**" for mission-critical applications.
+Their competitive edge does not lie in product variety, but in **material science mastery** and **vertically integrated manufacturing**, advantages that directly translate into reliability, consistency, and measurable cost savings.

+**Recommended for:**

+Aerospace, automotive, mining, infrastructure contractors, and high-volume machining operations that cannot afford production interruptions.

+**Why they stand out:**

+* Proven stability in global supply (own smelting + recycling)
+* Industry-leading carbide grades with predictable performance
+* Strong support for reducing cost-per-part and improving uptime

+## 🛒Strengths & Specialties

+* **Metal Cutting Tools:** Indexable inserts, solid carbide tools, PCD tooling
+* **Mining Tools:** Bits, conical picks, KenCast™ wear-protection
+* **Construction Tools:** Road rehabilitation, trenching, foundation drilling
+* **Carbide Blanks & Rods:** Rod blanks, tool blanks, EDM blocks
+* **Wear Parts:** Carbide nozzles, buttons, pelletizing dies, KennaShield™
+* **Powders & Advanced Materials:** WC powders, AM powders, thermal spray powders
+* **Stellite™ & Hardfacing Solutions**
+* **Additive Manufacturing (AM)**

+## 🏢Company Background

+Founded in 1938 by **metallurgist** Philip McKenna, Kennametal has grown into a $2-billion global industrial technology company with nearly 8,700 employees and operations in ~100 countries.

+The company maintains a vertically integrated supply chain, from tungsten smelting to carbide recycling, ensuring long-term supply stability and material consistency.
+With **1,800+ active patents** and **three global R&D centers** (USA, Germany, India), Kennametal remains one of the most research-driven carbide manufacturers in the world.

+## 🔬Quality & Production Capabilities

+### Tooling Technologies

+* HARVI™ solid carbide end mills for high-performance machining
+* KM™ modular quick-change tooling system
+* Road King™ and mining tools with proprietary carbide grades

 ### Digital & Service Ecosystem

-* **ToolBOSS™ Vending:** A smart inventory management system (industrial vending machines) that tracks tool usage 24/7, reducing consumption by up to **30%** and eliminating stockouts.
+* ToolBOSS™ smart inventory management
-* **NOVO™ / CAM Integration:** Digital tool selection software that integrates directly with CAM platforms, streamlining the path from design to part.
+* NOVO™ digital tool selection with CAM integration

-### Advanced Material Science
+### Advanced Materials & AM

-* **Stellite™ Alloys:** Kennametal manufactures cobalt-based alloys (Stellite) known for retaining hardness at extreme heat, ideal for valves and wear pads.
-* **Additive Manufacturing:** A leader in carbide and metal 3D printing, offering proprietary additive powders (including **Stellite™, Nistelle™, and Delcrome™**) and finished printed components for complex geometries that cannot be pressed.
+* Stellite™ cobalt-based alloys
+* Tungsten carbide and specialty powders
+* Additive manufacturing powders and printed components

-## Certificates List
+## 🏆Certificates List

 Kennametal has obtained a wide range of certifications across different regions worldwide.
 In addition to the standard **ISO 14001:2015** and **ISO 45001:2018**, the company also holds region-specific certificates such as AS7003 for Belleville (Stellite) in the Americas and ISO 9001 for Barcelona in the EMEA region.

 For details, please refer to the [Certificates Page](https://www.kennametal.com/us/en/about-us/certificates.html).

-## Contact & Ordering
+## 📩Contact & Ordering

 **Website:** https://www.kennametal.com/